How to do a Face clean up at home for instantly radiant skin!

 face clean up at home

-Pro tip: Always make sure that you are scrubbing on damp skin.
-Just spray a little water on your face before exfoliating or splash some water and pat dry it but not completely.
+• Pro tip: Always scrub on damp skin.
+Simply spritz water on your face or splash some water and pat dry, but not completely.

 4. Woohoo, Face pack!